0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 Lastly, the staking requirements may be excessive, inefficient uses of capital.
 One should ask the question: Does the bond really need to be 1,000 to 1,000,000 times the reward of an epoch?
-Given that L1s have not empirically seen slashing of large stakes from malicious attacks, the level of bonding is disproportionate to the need (more below on nothing\-at\-stake issues).
+Given that L1s have not empirically seen slashing of large stakes from malicious attacks, the level of bonding is disproportionate to the need (more below on nothing-at-stake issues).